5. The metaphor of the semaphore

 An automobile is not the same as a car, or a train, a truck, a boat, a plane, etc. That is, its meaning is more complicated than the solely literal something that moves itself, and although we all know what an automobile is, its definition is not simple.
 Just the same, intelligence is not memory, creativity, mathematical or musical ability, nor other abilities or intellectual capacities.

-Another subject that is more obscure than the concept of automobiles -because it demands an additional step- is evaluation in regards to power in order to make comparisons between different automobiles, models, and brands; in short, the goodness or measurement of the capacity and efficiency of a specific automobile.
+Another subject that is more obscure than the concept of automobiles -because it demands an additional step- is evaluation in regards to power to make comparisons between different automobiles, models, and brands; in short, the goodness or measurement of the capacity and efficiency of a specific automobile.
 An approximation would be the average velocity reached, but the velocity is more of a final effect than a capacity.

 The subject becomes even more complicated if we suppose that we cannot see the automobile, that we can only observe its effects, that is, people or things that are moved from one place to another in a certain time with certain comfort, safety, etc.